 As Superintendent, Rear Admiral Kelly oversees the Coast Guard Academy’s recruitment, accession, education, development and graduation of cadets with a Bachelor of Science degree, followed by their commissioning as officers in the United States Coast Guard.
 He leads faculty and staff who carry out a comprehensive 4-year program that combines academics, athletics, leadership and professional development.

-Rear Admiral Kelly is a 1987 graduate of the Coast Guard Academy and he earned his Master’s Degree in Instructional Systems Design from Florida State University and a Certificate in Human Resource Management.
-He has extensive experience in personnel development as the Director of the Coast Guard’s Leadership Development Center in New London, CT and also served as the School Chief for Officer Candidate School.
-For his work in providing distributed leadership training across the Service, he was awarded the Federal Government Distance Learning Association Diamond Award for Leadership in Distance Learning.
+Rear Admiral Kelly is a 1987 graduate of the Coast Guard Academy and he earned his Master’s Degree in Instructional Systems Design and a Certificate in Human Resource Management from Florida State University.
+He has extensive experience in training, education and the development of leaders of character; serving as the Commanding Officer, Coast Guard Recruit Training Center Cape May, the Director of the Coast Guard’s Leadership Development Center and the School Chief for Officer Candidate School both co-located on board the Academy.
+He has also served as an adjunct professor at Florida State University and was awarded the Federal Government Distance Learning Association Diamond Award for Leadership in Distance Learning.